Brexit Questions and Answers

 EU citizens who arrive after 1 January 2021 to live in the UK may need a visa.
 The UK’s ‘point-based’ system applies to all immigrants to the UK – freedom of movement from EU countries no longer applies.
 There are several routes to immigrate to the UK: for skilled workers with job offers, a global talent scheme for highly-skilled scientists and researchers, and student visa routes for international students and graduates.
 Again, this does not apply to Irish citizens.

 The UK Government has decided to no longer participate in the Erasmus+ programme.
-Prime Minister Boris Johnson has stated that he intends to replace the Erasmus scheme with an alternative programme, the ‘Turing programme’, named after mathematician Alan Turing.
+The UK Government has replaced it with an alternative programme, the ‘Turing Scheme’, named after mathematician Alan Turing.
 The Irish Government has committed to put in place arrangements so that students in NI universities and educational institutions will continue to have access to the Erasmus scheme.
 Students will have to register with an Irish higher education institution temporarily in order to take part, and will be funded by the Irish Government.
 This provision applies regardless of whether the NI citizen holds an Irish passport.

 EU students already studying in Northern Ireland will continue to have ‘home status’ and can avail of ‘home fee’ status for the duration of their studies here.
 They will also continue to have access to funding supports and loans from Student Finance NI.